mspnp/performance-optimization/ImproperInstantiation/ReadMe.md

 }
 ```

-The `SingleServiceInstanceController` creates a static instance of `ExpensiveToCreateService` and uses it during the lifetime of the process.
+* The `SingleServiceInstanceController` creates a static instance of `ExpensiveToCreateService` and uses it during the lifetime of the process:

 **C#**